USS Yorktown (CV-5): Wreck

 The wreck is within Papahānaumokuākea Marine National Monument.

 Honors and legacy

 Yorktown (CV-5) earned three battle stars for her World War II service, two of them for the significant part she had played in stopping Japanese expansion and turning the tide of the war at Coral Sea and at Midway.
-CV-10, the second vessel of the Essex-class of aircraft carriers, was renamed from USS Bonhomme Richard to Yorktown in honor of her loss at Midway, and was preserved after decommissioning in 1970 to become a museum ship in 1975.
+CV-10, the second vessel of the Essex class of aircraft carriers, which was under construction as USS Bonhomme Richard when Yorktown was lost, was renamed Yorktown in honor of her loss at Midway, and was preserved after decommissioning in 1970 to become a museum ship in 1975.